dguncb/light-config-server/README.md

 -- Common config value, which is same for all services in the environment.

-From config value key, system identify the template and and config name in the confgi template file.
+From config value key, system identify the template and and config name in the config template file.

 For example: